centreon/centreon-documentation/en/graph-views/install-ha.md

 #### Creating the *Quorum Device*

-Run this command on one of the Map nodes:
+Run this command on one of the Centreon-Map nodes:

 ```bash
 pcs quorum device add model net \